The Bayesian Adjusted Social Network (BASON) Survey successfully solves the biggest issue in polling – it eliminates bias from respondents’ answers.

 We analyze the social networks of customers (or voters) in order to draw inferences from these networks and predict outcomes with amazing precision.
 Our BASON survey is the only poll in the world that successfully predicted both Brexit and the victory of Donald Trump.

-It is the best prediction tool available on the market.
+It is the best prediction tool available on the market, and it represents a significant improvement over regular surveys in both accuracy and information gained.
 Combining it with our machine learning software yields unprecedented precision in figuring out what the customers really want and why.